-Maybe it's in response to the decade's obsession with Millennial Pink or in spite of it, but rosy hues don't seem to be going anywhere soon.
-This year, no less than two paint brands have declared variations of blush their ultimate colors of the year for 2020—a soft pink hue with apricot influences for HGTV Home by Sherwin-Williams, dubbed Romance, and an uplifting "new neutral" from Benjamin Moore named First Light.
-Thanks to its lightness and versatility, blush is an easy replacement for anywhere you'd naturally gravitate toward beige or white, including in the kitchen.
+Comfort is key when it comes to 2021 color trends.
+In 2020, our homes became our sanctuaries, so forecasters are calling calming, down-to-earth neutrals the next wave of go-to shades for homeowners.
+This year, no less than two paint brands have declared variations of earthy pinks their ultimate colors of the year for 2020—a warm terracotta shade dubbed Arizona Dust (2003-8A) by Valspar and a harmonious hue called Canyon Dusk (S210-4) by Behr.
+Thanks to its lightness and versatility, an earthy pink is an easy replacement for anywhere you'd naturally gravitate toward beige or white, including in the kitchen.
 The difference is it brings in a dose of color that can take a space from basic to beautiful in an instant.

 Try: Tinsmith by Sherwin-Williams